Irregularity by bank employees should not be dealt leniently: SC

+The court allowed an appeal filed by the United Bank of India and set aside the orders passed by the High Court and a tribunal under the Industrial Disputes Act, which declared that dismissal of Bachan Prasad Lall for misappropriation of funds was disproportionate and directed for reinstatement.

+On an appeal by the bank, the High Court's single judge as well as division bench declined to interfere with the order by the tribunal on the ground that the employee had superannuated.

-The apex court said that looking into seriousness of the nature of allegations levelled against the employee, the punishment of dismissal inflicted upon him in no manner could be said to be shockingly disproportionate.
+After going through the facts on the case, the top court said looking into seriousness of the nature of allegations levelled against the employee, the punishment of dismissal inflicted upon him in no manner could be said to be shockingly disproportionate.

-The employee joined service as a Clerk-cum-Typist in 1973 and while in service committed serious irregularities in discharge of his duties and was placed under suspension by an Order dated August 7, 1995.

-He was later served with the charge sheet along with the statement of allegation on March 2, 1996.
-After the disciplinary inquiry was conducted in accordance with the disciplinary rules of the bank, the inquiry officer found the charges proved.
+"Merely because the employee stood superannuated in the meanwhile, will not absolve him from the misconduct...," the bench said.

 Watch the latest DH videos: